MathieuNls/bianca/bianca.md

 In average, the projects composing our dataset have 77 dependencies.
 Among the 77 dependencies, in average, 62 dependencies are shared with at least one other project from our dataset.

 Table \ref{tab:communities} shows the result of the Girvan–Newman clustering algorithm  in terms of centroids and betweenness.
 The blue cluster is dominated by Storm from The Apache Software Foundation.
 Storm is a distributed real-time computation system.
 Druid by Alibaba, the e-commerce company that provides consumer-to-consumer, business-to-consumer and business-to-business sales services via web portals, dominates the yellow cluster.
 In recent years, Alibaba has become an active member of the open-source community by making some of its projects publicly available.
 The red cluster has Hadoop by the Apache Software Foundation as its centroid.
 Hadoop is an open-source software framework for distributed storage and distributed processing of very large data sets on computer clusters built from commodity hardware.
-The green layer is dominated by the Persistence project of OpenHab.
+The green cluster is dominated by the Persistence project of OpenHab.
 OpenHab proposes home automation solutions and the Persistence project is their data access layer.
 Finally, the purple cluster is dominated by Libdx by Badlogicgames, which is a cross-platform framework for game development.

 A review of each cluster shows that this partitioning divides projects in terms of high-level functionalities.
 For example, the blue cluster is almost entirely composed of projects from the Apache Software Foundation.
 Projects from the Apache Software Foundation tend to build on top of one another.
 We also have the red cluster for Hadoop, which is by itself an ecosystem inside the Apache Software Foundation.
 Finally, we obtained a cluster for e-commerce applications (yellow), real-time network application for home automation (green), and game development (purple).